 Life’s tough, we know that.
 It can throw a lot your way and make it hard to know what the hell to do with it all.
 So, welcome to The Mix.
 Whether you’re 13, 25, or any age in between, we’re here to take on the embarrassing problems, weird questions, and please-don’t-make-me-say-it-out-loud thoughts you have.
 We give you the information and support you need to deal with it all.
 Because you can.
 Because you’re awesome.
 We’ll connect you to experts and your peers who’ll give you the support and tools you need to take on any challenge you’re facing – for everything from homelessness to finding a job, from money to mental health, from break-ups to drugs.
 We’re a free and confidential multi-channel service.
 That means that you choose how you access our support, without the worry of anyone else finding out.
 Whether it be through our articles and video content online or our phone, email, peer to peer and counselling services – we put the control in your hands.
 You can even volunteer with us too.

 Free, confidential 24-hour helpline staffed by counsellors especially for children and young people to talk about any issue that is worrying them.
 Lines can be busy so keep trying.
 You can talk to a counsellor online as well as other young people via the message boards.
 The ChildLine website also contains a lots of information and advice on various topics including abuse, domestic violence, bullying and exam stress.

-Offers practical information and advice to young people and their parents through the website and by email.
-It works with schools, youth organisations, police forces and health trusts, running workshops and speaking at conferences.
+Offers practical information and advice to young people and their parents through the website and by email, it includes work with schools, youth organisations, police forces and health trusts, running workshops and speaking at conferences.